isomerpages/imda-tradetrust/_about/Legality Guide.md

 <p>While the ETA gives electronically concluded contracts the same status
-as written contracts through a set of legal provisions, it does not apply to certain types of legal instruments or contracts as listed in the First Schedule of the Act, also known as the “Exclusion List”</p>
+as written contracts through a set of legal provisions, it does not apply to certain types of legal instruments or contracts as listed in the First Schedule of the Act, also known as the “Exclusion List” such as creation or execution of a will, power of attorney and conveyance of immovable property.</p>
 <p>not apply to certain types of legal instruments or contracts as listed
 in the First Schedule of the Act, also known as the “Exclusion List”, as these</p>